-The Institute for the Study of Societal Issues provides a wide range of training for undergraduate and graduate students at the University.
-ISSI offers undergraduate research internships through the Undergraduate Researcher Apprentice Program, the Summer Ethnographic Research Workshop, graduate student research opportunities on select projects, and the Graduate Fellows Program (GFP), which, for more than thirty years, has provided an interdisciplinary research and training environment as a complement to graduate programs in the social sciences and professional schools.
+The Institute for the Study of Societal Issues provides a wide range of training for undergraduate and graduate students.
+ISSI provides office space, intellectual community, and a space of belonging for graduate students from across UC Berkeley.
+ISSI offers undergraduate research internships through the Undergraduate Researcher Apprentice Program, the Summer Ethnographic Research Workshop, graduate student research opportunities on select projects, and the Graduate Fellows Program (GFP), which, for more than forty years, has provided an interdisciplinary research and training environment as a complement to graduate programs in the social sciences and professional schools.
 ISSI also provides training for professionals in the academy, government, and private sector by offering workshops on research methods and museum skills.

 The Center for Ethnographic Research in conjunction with the Joseph A Myers Center for Native American Issues, with support from UC Berkeley's Department of Sociology, offers a six-week summer research program for highly-motivated undergraduate and beginning graduate students in social science.
 Participants are provided with mentorship, hands on research experience, and advanced training in designing and executing a project using qualitative methods.

 The Intensive Ethnography Workshop provides mentorship, hands-on field experience, and advanced training in designing and executing a project using participant observation.
 Participants will be coached through all the components of a research project.
 The one-week workshop includes individualized consultations with faculty and is designed for advanced graduate students, faculty, and professionals.